27 September, 2022| Website Maintenance|13 minutes

 It’s not just a matter of impatience and instant gratification.
 Fast loading time gives a user a feeling of being in control and in touch with a brand that knows what they are doing.

-So what do you need to put aside your personal experiences and emotions so you can get an exact idea of what’s going on?
+So, what do you need to put aside your personal experiences and emotions to get an exact idea of what’s happening?
 There is only one place to look: Data.

 How does Google come into Website Loading Times?

-Your user experience and Google ranking are pretty much one and the same.
-That’s because Google is geared toward promoting websites that give users a highly rewarding and satisfying experience.
+Your user experience and Google ranking are pretty much the same.
+That’s because Google is geared toward promoting websites that give users an enriching and satisfying experience.
 Because slow load times mean dissatisfied users (and fewer completed click-throughs) Google gives credit to websites that load fast.
-To get a really great Google ranking you’ll need to address more than just a fast loading speed, but it’s important to note that an amazing website with high-quality content won’t rank as well as it could if the loading times are slower than three seconds.
+To get a great Google ranking, you’ll need to address more than just a fast loading speed, but it’s important to note that a fantastic website with high-quality content won’t rank as well as it could if the loading times are slower than three seconds.

 Google uses the following data to justify promoting fast websites (and penalising slower ones)